Is it really Friday already? Wowzers!

 - 36-40 chocolate covered caramels (or rolos)(I used these homemade ones

-- Cream butter, shortening, and sugar in a large mixing bowl.
-Beat in egg and yolks, then soda, salt, and vanilla.
-Add the flour a little at a time and mix until dough is well combined.
+- Cream butter and sugar in a large mixing bowl.
+Beat in coconut cream and applesauce, then soda, salt, and vanilla.
+Add the flour a little at a time and mix until dough is just combined.

 - roll the dough into 1 inch, about 1 heaping tablespoon each, balls and place them about 2 inches apart on parchment or silicone lined baking sheets.
 Use you thumb to make a well in the center of each dough ball and stuff a chocolate caramel inside.
 Squish the sides up a little and roll the dough around it to cover.